All-Time Ranking Guide

 ◾ Why do the rankings lean so modern?

-◾ Why is a player’s 7-year peak assigned significant value?
+◾ Why is a player’s 7-year peak assigned value?

 Most hockey fans would agree with the following statements: